 In February 2021, concurrent with the prepayment of \$356.4 million aggregate principal amount of the first lien term loans outstanding under the First Lien Credit Agreement, we fully dedesignated the interest rate cap contract and partially dedesignated \$100.0 million of the notional amount of one of the forward-starting interest rate swap contracts.
-As of March 31, 2021, \$500.0 million of the notional amount of the interest rate cap contract and \$100.0 million of the notional amount of one of the forward-starting interest rate swap contracts are not designated as accounting hedges.
-Gains and losses resulting from valuation adjustments on dedesignated portions of our derivative contracts subsequent to dedesignation of hedge accounting are recorded within Interest expense, net in our Consolidated Statements of Operations.
-As it is not probable the forecasted transaction will not occur, the amounts in Accumulated other comprehensive income (loss) as of the date of dedesignation will be released based on our original forecast.
+As of March 31, 2021, \$500.0 million of the notional amount of the interest rate cap contract and \$100.0 million of the notional amount of the forward-starting interest rate swap contracts are not designated \$100.0 million of the notional amount of the forward-starting interest rate swap contracts are not designated \$100.0 million of the notional amount of the dedesignated portions of our derivative contracts subsequent to dedesignation of hedge accounting are recorded within Interest expense, net in our Consolidated Statements of Operations.
+As it is not probable the forecasted transaction will not occur, the amounts in Accumulated other comprehensive income (loss) as of the date of dedesignation our original forecast.